Court rulings tip Egypt's transition into turmoil

 He was referring to a decree issued with little fanfare on Wednesday allowing military police to detain civilians, a move critics said was a barely disguised bid to reinstate the decades-old emergency law that ended on May 31.

-"Whoever thinks that millions of youths will let it pass is deluding themselves," Abol Fotouh said of the rulings.
+"Whoever thinks that millions of youth will let it pass is deluding themselves," Abol Fotouh said of the rulings.

 For activists, the measures add to their suspicions that the pillars of Mubarak's establishment such as the army and police are regrouping to challenge the fragile political gains.

+Liberal politician Mohamed ElBaradei, a former head of the United Nations nuclear agency, warned: "The election of a president in the absence of a constitution and a parliament is the election of a president with powers that not even the most entrenched dictatorships have known."

-Protesters outside the court demanded the judges block the presidential bid by Shafik, a man they derisively call a member of the "feloul", or a remnants of Mubarak's regime.
+The protesters outside the court demanded that the judges block the presidential bid by Shafik, a man they derisively call a member of the "feloul", or a remnants of Mubarak's regime.

-But at a hotel a few miles away on the outskirts of Cairo, Shafik addressed hundreds of supporters, who danced and chanted: "The army and the people are in one hand."
+But at a hotel a few miles (kilometers) away on the outskirts of Cairo, Shafik addressed hundreds of ecstatic supporters, who danced and chanted: "The army and the people are in one hand."

 RALLYING SUPPORT